 Nehemiah understood God’s Word.
 He knew the restoration of Jerusalem would one day climax in the Messiah prophesied since Genesis 3.
 So, because of his understanding of and confidence in God’s Word, he took radical action.

 After four months of prayer (yes, months), He risked his own position—and even his life–by asking his employer (King Artexerxes) to reverse his decision to halt the rebuilding of the walls of Jerusalem.

 Nehemiah decided to leave the world he’d known, the privilege and security of serving in the king’s palace, and head out on an uncomfortable, dangerous, opposed mission.
 But he did it based on God’s redemptive promises and plans.

 If Nehemiah hadn’t left the privilege and safety of the palace for back-breaking labor, Jerusalem wouldn’t have been rebuilt.
 Nehemiah was God’s instrument at this period in history, but his story is submerged in the greater story.

 Jesus is the greater Nehemiah who left the right hand of the King to join the blue-collar labor force as a carpenter, a builder.
 He came not just at the risk of death, but at the certainty of it.
-If he hadn’t done it, your salvation and my salvation would not have been accomplished.
+If He hadn’t done it, our salvation would not have been accomplished.

 So please don’t hold it against me.
-Turns out I do care!
-I care about Nehemiah, not ’cause it’s about Nehemiah, but because it’s ultimately about God’s grand redemptive plan.
+Turns out I do care.
+I care about Nehemiah, not ’cause the book is about Nehemiah, but because it’s ultimately about God’s grand redemptive plan.

-Nehemiah understood God’s Word, and he acted in confidence based on God’s Word, in spite of the dismal state of current affairs.
-I wonder . . .
-Do you and I know God’s Word in such a way that we will act boldly and confidently—even when it looks like God’s purposes have been thwarted?
+Nehemiah understood God’s Word, and he acted in confidence as a result, in spite of the dismal state of current affairs.
+I wonder, do you and I know God’s Word in such a way that we will act boldly and confidently—even when it looks like God’s purposes have been thwarted?